strigoimort/cost-effectiveness-analysis-of-employee-payroll-scheme/README.md

 ## Overview

-This repository presents a comprehensive analysis of the cost-effectiveness of an employee payroll scheme.
-The analysis aims to evaluate the financial efficiency and impact on organizational resources associated with different payroll strategies.
+This repository focuses on the analysis and scoring of employees for layoff assessment.
+The analysis considers factors such as total working hours, total working days, and employee salary per hour.
+Scoring is performed with a weight of 40% on total working hours, 40% on salary per hour, and 20% on total working days.
+The scoring uses quartiles for each assessment to obtain appropriate scores.
+The results identify employees with high scores and those with low scores.
+These scores serve as a reference for company's layoff scheme.

 ## Methodology